 Previously, Oregon offered Medically Needy Medicaid that helped families who couldn’t afford their care costs even though they were over the limits.
 This program has been discontinued.
 Instead, for those seniors who are over the income limit, they have the option to use a Miller Trust (Qualifying Income Trust).
 A Medicaid professional advisor can assist families to properly set up and manage the income trust account according to Oregon law.
 Learn more here.

-The types of benefits covered by Oregon's Aged and Physically Disabled Waiver include the following:
+The types of benefits covered by Oregon’s Aged and Physically Disabled Waiver are limited to the following:

 This program is available statewide in all Oregon counties and is operated by the Oregon Department of Human Services.
 It has been approved to assist approximately 42,000 state residents.
 Typically, there are slots available.
 However, it is possible to be put on a wait list.